Table of Contents

 Logitech G703 Lightspeed

-If you don’t want the absolute best of the best, and would rather save some money, the G703 from Logitech is still a strong competitor for the best wireless mouse for Fortnite.
+If you’re on a tighter budget and would rather save some money, the G703 from Logitech is great choice.
 It relies on Logitech’s Lightspeed wireless technology for latency-free gaming, and it does deliver on its promises.

 The body weighs 107 grams and it’s made for right-handed users – from the buttons to the design itself.
 The buttons have metal springs that keep them ready to click, which makes clicking easier, faster and more consistent.